MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-evaluate-capacity.md

 You can define the parameters for the traffic simulation for a given configuration or for a given web service.
 You can test for maximum latency or maximum thread count.

 + **Maximum Latency:** Define the maximum number of milliseconds for a web node request, the initial thread count, and the thread increments for the test.
-The test will increase the number of threads by the defined increment until the defined time limit is reached.
+The test increases the number of threads by the defined increment until the defined time limit is reached.

 + **Maximum Thread Count:** Define the number of threads against which you want to run, such as 10, 15, or 40.
-The test will increase the number of parallel requests by the specified increment until the maximum number of threads is reached.
+The test increases the number of parallel requests by the specified increment until the maximum number of threads is reached.

 > [!Important]
 > Web nodes are stateless, and therefore, session persistence ("stickiness") is not required.
 For proper access token signing and verification across your configuration, ensure that the JWT certificate settings are exactly the same for every web node.
 These JWT settings are defined on each web node in the configuration file, appsetting.json.
 [Learn more...](../operationalize/configure-authentication.md#ldap-jwt)